YunoHost-Apps/headscale_ynh/doc/ADMIN.md

 - The database used to store user and nodes information is SQLite.
 It should be fine for YunoHost's current small-scale self-hosting mindset.
 - Headscale will push DNS servers to its clients.
 The configuration includes FDN's open resolvers. ([French Data Network](https://www.fdn.fr/actions/dns/), associative ISP)

+To create users and connect clients, refer to Headscale's documentation.
+To call Headscale's program, use `sudo -u bash __INSTALL_DIR/headscale` followed by its parameters.